What Is a Zero-Day Threat? Complete Guide 2024

 5. Launching the zero-day attack.

 Developers and hackers are in a constant race to discover vulnerabilities.
-They search for vulnerabilities using a variety of techniques that require an advanced knowledge of coding, such as static program analysis, code auditing, reverse engineering, and fuzzing (yes, that’s what it’s called).
+They search for vulnerabilities using a variety of techniques that require an advanced knowledge of coding, such as static program analysis, code auditing, reverse engineering, and fuzzing (yes, that’s what it’s called — because it involves inputting large amounts of random data, or “fuzz,” into the system).

 When a security researcher (or just a decent human being) finds a vulnerability, they immediately report it to the developer, who is then able to implement a patch and release that patch as an update.

-Hackers bundle multiple exploits into exploit kits, which can target a variety of vulnerabilities in browsers, extensions, operating systems, routers, file formats (like .pdf), or popular software like Adobe Reader (one of the most famous exploits in recent history targeted the iMessage software built into all iOS products).
+Hackers bundle multiple exploits into exploit kits, which can target a variety of vulnerabilities in browsers, extensions, operating systems, routers, file formats (like .pdf), or popular software like Adobe Reader.
 These kits are bought and sold on the dark web, where a thriving market of hackers, governments, and security researchers compete to be at the cutting-edge of cybersecurity.

 Exploit kits are distributed by a variety of methods, such as pop-up advertisements, malicious links, pirated software, spear-phishing emails containing malicious attachments, or even network intrusion.